 How long have IFC been selling loading arms?

 We have grown our range over the years to keep up with demand and customer requirements.
-In 2024 we have 9 standard loading arms, all fully customisable with a number of options and accessories available.
+We have 9 standard loading arms, all fully customisable with a number of options and accessories available.

-4 top loading arms and 5 bottom loading arms make up our range, suitable for a number of different applications.
-We have arms with variable reach for when the loading point is changeable, we have fixed reach for rail applications and so on, we have arms with a supported boom arm for when an additional load such as a vapor recovery cone is required, it’s all entirely dependent on customer requirements, and we’re very proud to have developed such a range where we can always deliver on any and all customer requirements.
+4 top loading arms and 5 bottom loading arms make up our range, suitable for a wide variety of applications.
+We offer arms with variable reach where the loading point may change, fixed reach models for rail applications, and supported boom arms where additional equipment such as a vapour recovery cone is required.
+Ultimately, the best solution depends on the customer’s specific requirements, and we’re very proud to have developed such a range where we can deliver on any and all customer requirements.

-What are the different applications for loading arms?
+What are the different applications for these systems?

 Where to start?
 Of course we have petroleum and petrochemical road loading.
 Then there’s bulk rail discharge as well as passenger train and diesel locomotive bunkering.
 We also work with marine, mine and quarry bunkering.
 There have been too many applications to count over the years.